 - Lender fees.
 These are sometimes called "origination fees" and might be charged by lenders to process your loan application.
 These can be a percentage of the loan amount.
 They are included in the APR.

 - Mortgage insurance.
 If a loan requires you to pay for mortgage insurance, the cost is included in its annual percentage rate.

 - Closing costs.
-Loan-related fees such as title and escrow, government recording fees, and transfer charges paid at closing are included in the APR.
+Loan-related fees such as settlement/closing fee, courier fee, and wire fee paid at closing are included in the APR.

 Let's look at two sample mortgage offers to see how APR helps you better understand the cost of a home loan.
 For this example, we've assumed you are buying a house with a conventional 30-year fixed-rate mortgage.
 We've assumed you are borrowing $200,000 and that you do not have to pay for private mortgage insurance because you have made a 20% down payment.

 In this example, Mortgage A looks less expensive than Mortgage B because it has a lower interest rate.
 However, Mortgage A also comes with two points and higher closing costs.
 When you take these points and closing costs into consideration and calculate an APR, Mortgage B is estimated to be slightly less expensive.